I often get asked, “How do I begin shopping ethically?” which I always counter with another question, “Well, what matters most to you?”

 1. Overall Sustainability

 Obviously, companies that take a measured, holistic approach to ethical business are my top pick.
-That means that they take the long view, ensuring worker welfare; creating innovative initiatives that build lasting infrastructure; treating all workers as equal partners in long term growth; creating high quality, marketable designs; and using and/or developing environmentally sustainable processes, textiles, and everything in between.
+That means that they take the long view, ensuring worker welfare; creating innovative initiatives that build lasting infrastructure; treating all workers as equal partners in long term growth; creating high quality, marketable designs; and using and/or developing environmentally sustainable processes, textiles, sustainable ecommerce, and everything in between.

 Adds From Kasi